Jake Chapman (politician): Personal life

-He currently resides in Grimes He previously directed the operations of his family business as the Chief Operating Officer.
-Jake currently is the President and CEO of Intralux Consulting - a political and corporate consulting firm that also specializes in advertising.
+He currently resides in Grimes.
+He previously directed the operations of his family business as the Chief Operating Officer.
+Jake currently is the president and CEO of Intralux Consulting - a political and corporate consulting firm that also specializes in advertising.

 Iowa Senate

 On January 16, 2020, Chapman, through a Senate subcommittee, advanced an amendment saying that the Iowa Constitution recognizes the sanctity of life.

 Chapman opposed gun legislation that would have allowed authorities to seize firearms from someone without receiving a court appearance.

 In January 2022, Chapman served on the following committees: Commerce and Rules and Administration as well as the Legislative Council, Service Committee and Administration Committee.

-On November 8, 2022, Jake Chapman was defeated in the General Election, defeated by State Senator Sarah Trone Garriott.
+On November 8, 2022, Chapman was defeated in the general election by State Senator Sarah Trone Garriott.